ARC permit 17/380

 Your race coordinator will have a copy of this.
 However you can view and download the online version here.

-The Round Norfolk Relay has a child protection policy (view here) which is administered by the Safety Officer.
+The Round Norfolk Relay has a child protection policy (view here) which is administered by the Race Director.